FACULTY OF HEALTH SCIENCES

 External and Institutional Relations

-In recent years, the Universidad Francisco de Vitoria has enhanced its strategic institutional partnerships with a diverse range of organisations and interest groups that share common values.
+In recent years, the Universidad Francisco de Vitoria has enhanced its strategic institutional partnerships with a diverse range of organizations and interest groups that share common values.
 These partnerships enable the university to gain a presence in various fields of interest and to secure the support, recognition, and commitment of other institutions.

 Internships in Companies